tendermint/tendermint/docs/rfc/rfc-020-onboarding-projects.rst

   more isolated area of the code.

-- provide exposure to different areas of the codebase, so new team members will have reason to explore the code base and gain experience with more than one area of the system.
+- provide exposure to different areas of the codebase, so new team members will have reason to explore the code base, build relationships with people on the team, and gain experience with more than one area of the system.

 - be of moderate size, striking a healthy balance between trivial or mechanical changes (which provide little insight) and large intractable changes that require deeper insight than is available during onboarding to address well.
 A good size project should have natural touchpoints or check-ins.

 Projects
 --------

-Before diving into one of these projects, definitely check in with your on-boarding buddy to make sure that these issues are still relevant, if there's any context or known pitfalls, and to confirm a high level approach or design (if relevant.)
-These descriptions that follow provide some basic background and attempt to describe the user stories and the potential impact of these project.
+Before diving into one of these projects, have a conversation about the project or aspects of Tendermint that you're excited to work on with your onboarding buddy.
+This will help make sure that these issues are still relevant, help you get any context, underatnding known pitfalls, and to confirm a high level approach or design (if relevant.)
+On-boarding buddies should be prepared to do some design work or at

+These descriptions that
+follow provide some basic background and attempt to describe the user stories and the potential impact of these project.

 E2E Test Systems
 ~~~~~~~~~~~~~~~~